junesirius/junesirius.github.io/_posts/Supernatural/SPN_Fantasy/SPN-Fantasy-whole-novel.md

 <br>

 For a life time, they spent together, Dean with his Angel of Blue, his muse of creation, in the age of dawn.
 They built together, they created together -- glass, metal, art, inventions, creations.
+They lived together.

 For a hundred years, they walked the Earth together, traveling from one land to another.
 For a hundred years, Dean wondered if it was a dream.
 He kept the very first colored glass with him for all his life, closest to his heart.
 His fingers caressed that astonishingly beautiful shade of blue whenever he thought of him, and Cas would hold his hands and tell him, "That was me.
-I'm here now."
+I am right here now."

 A hundred years was long, for a Mesopotamian, for a human -- it was already so much longer than any other man he knew, but it still didn't feel long enough when he lied on the bed, aged and withered.
 Cas sat by his bed, holding his hands, looking just as young and beautiful as the first day he appeared.
 Exactly same shining blue eyes, same hair, same face.
 The color of blue did not age, nor did him.